 (See also Overview of Thyroid Function Overview of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more .)

 In infants, hyperthyroidism is rare but potentially life-threatening.
 It develops in fetuses of women with current or prior Graves disease Graves disease Thyroid disorders may predate or develop during pregnancy.
 Pregnancy does not change the symptoms of hypothyroidism and hyperthyroidism.
 Fetal effects vary with the disorder and the drugs used... read more .
-In Graves disease, patients have autoantibodies against the thyroid receptor for thyroid-stimulating hormone (TSH), and these autoantibodies overstimulate thyroid hormone production by binding to TSH receptors in the thyroid gland.
-These antibodies cross the placenta and cause thyroid hyperfunction in the fetus (intrauterine Graves disease), which can result in fetal death or premature birth.
+In Graves disease, maternal autoantibodies against the thyroid receptor for thyroid-stimulating hormone (TSH) overstimulate thyroid hormone production by binding to TSH receptors in the thyroid gland.
+These antibodies cross the placenta and cause thyroid hyperfunction in the fetus (intrauterine Graves disease), which can result in fetal death or preterm birth due to fetal hyperactivity or tachycardia.
 Because infants clear the antibodies after birth, neonatal Graves disease is usually transient.
 However, because the clearance rate varies, duration of neonatal Graves disease varies.

 Symptoms and Signs

-In the fetus, signs of hyperthyroidism (eg, poor intrauterine growth, fetal tachycardia [> 160 beats/minute], goiter) may be detected as early as the 2nd trimester.
+In the fetus, hyperthyroidism is rare.
+Signs of hyperthyroidism (eg, poor intrauterine growth, fetal tachycardia [> 160 beats/minute], goiter) may be detected as early as the second trimester.
+Fetal hyperthyroidism may cause preterm labor.
+If fetal thyrotoxicosis is noted, the mother can be treated with antithyroid drugs.
 If fetal hyperthyroidism is not detected until the neonatal period, the infant may be severely affected; possible manifestations include craniosynostosis Craniosynostosis Craniosynostosis is premature fusion of one or more calvarial sutures.
 (See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders and Overview of Congenital Craniofacial... read more (premature fusion of the cranial sutures), impaired intellect, growth failure, and short stature.
 Mortality rate may reach 10 to 15%.

-Acute thyroiditis may manifest with sudden onset of symptoms of hyperthyroidism, tenderness over the thyroid gland, and fever.
+Acute thyroiditis may occur at any age and manifests with sudden onset of symptoms of hyperthyroidism, tenderness over the thyroid gland, and fever.
 About 10% of patients with acute thyroiditis have hyperthyroidism.
 Many have leukocytosis with a left shift.
 In subacute thyroiditis these manifestations are present but less severe and may have been preceded by a viral illness; fever may last for several weeks.

 Thyroid storm Thyroid storm Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more , a rare, severe complication in children with hyperthyroidism, may manifest with extreme tachycardia, hyperthermia, hypertension, congestive heart failure, and delirium, with progression to coma and death.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more , a rare, severe complication in children with hyperthyroidism, may manifest with extreme tachycardia, hyperthermia, hypertension, congestive heart failure, and delirium, with progression to coma and death.